-Apply now for a 2022 CLPGS Richard Taylor Bursary
+CLPGS 2024 Richard Taylor Bursary Grants

 Both CLPGS members and non-members are eligible to apply for grants of at least £500.
 Grant funds can be used to underwrite clerical, travel, and editorial expenses.
 However, grants may not be used to purchase capital equipment or recordings; or to create recordings (including field recordings), or to perform operations on sound recordings; or to reimburse applicants for work already performed; or to support projects which form part of paid employment.
 In addition, grant recipients may submit documentation to reclaim any reasonable extra expenses; any such expenses must be claimed within eighteen months of the grant award.